 The impact can be devastating.
 One social worker reported observing an increasing number of children with SEND conditions being hospitalised or sectioned due to the lack of mental health support.
-Another noted how they have recently had to remove three children from their homes as not receiving were necessary treatment.
+Another noted how they have recently had to remove three children from their homes as they were not receiving necessary treatment.